LambdaSven/Advent-of-Code/README.md

 # Advent of code 2019

-These are my solutions to the various advent of code problems.
+I will post my solutions to the Advent of code problems here, an include descriptions in the readme of why I took a particular approach

 # Day 1
 __Part 1__